Snowdrop Energy’s Terms and Conditions

-By signing up to or switching to one of our fixed plans or variable plans for credit meters, or being under a deemed agreement with a credit meter, you are agreeing by default to pay by direct debit unless you choose a different payment method.
+(h) By signing up to or switching to one of our fixed plans or variable plans with a credit meter, you are agreeing by default to pay by direct debit unless you choose a different payment method.

 8.2 Via your prepayment meter – if you sign up to or switch to one of our fixed plans or variable plans for prepayment meters, or being under a deemed agreement with a prepayment meter, you are required to have a prepayment meter and you are agreeing by default to pay via your prepayment meter.
 There may be additional charges for choosing this payment method.

 8.3 On receipt of bill, which means paying in arrears by cash, cheque or credit/debit card.
 If you ask to pay by on receipt of bill, we may run a credit check on you and the result of this credit check may mean you are not eligible to pay by this method.
 If you are eligible to pay on receipt of bill, your bill is due on the date shown on the bill and must be paid in full.

 8.4 We may require a security deposit before we begin to process your switch from another supplier and/or begin your supply or if you are changing payment methods.
 This isn’t put towards your bill unless you don’t pay on time, and it’s kept in an account separately from our money but mixed in with other customers’ security deposits.
 The following terms will apply to taking security deposits:

 (a) The amount of security deposit will depend on your individual circumstances and the likely value of your monthly bill.